tfulanchan/tfulanchan/README.md

 I'm a self-learning software developer focused on web development with Vue and React.

 - 🚀 I love using public cloud.
 [AWS](https://aws.amazon.com/blogs/machine-learning/) and [Azure](https://techcommunity.microsoft.com/t5/ai-azure-ai-services-blog/bg-p/Azure-AI-Services-blog) are my favorites
-- 🧠 I'm currently learning Vue/Nuxt, React/Next, and mobile app developemnt
+- 🧠 I use Vue/Nuxt and React/Next
 - 🤝 I'm open to collaborating on web and software development
 - ⚡ I like reading tech [blogs](https://www.accenture.com/au-en/case-studies/cloud/mercedes-benz-races-into-cloud), research papers and using Visual Studio Code
 - 🌍 I enjoy traveling for work